 - Final Thoughts

-We measured it by the standards money expert Clark Howard keeps for choosing a secured credit card, which include characteristics like no annual fee and a pathway to traditional credit.
+We measured it by the standards money expert Clark Howard keeps for choosing a secured credit card, which includes characteristics like no annual fee and a pathway to traditional credit.

-The Secured MasterCard® from Capital One is a secured credit card aimed at helping card seekers build or rebuild credit.
+The Capital One Platinum Secured Credit Card is a secured credit card aimed at helping card seekers build or rebuild credit.

 It is a real credit card, not a debit card or prepaid credit card.
 This means your spending and payment habits with this card will be reported to the three credit bureaus and can impact your credit score.